Subliminal stimuli: Subjective threshold

+Emotional threshold

+Some stimuli supposed to elicit a specific emotional reaction (e.g., spider pictures shown to a spider-fearful person) could fail to elicit it even if consciously perceived.
+This sounds apparently obvious: even if one is arachnophobic, the spider picture could be too brief to elicit a fear reaction.
+However, this is not obvious at all from the perspective of a phobic person, who is typically afraid even by the mere thought of the phobic stimulus.
+This lack of emotional response induced by very brief phobic pictures that were nonetheless emerged to awareness has brought to the definition of emotionally-subliminal stimuli as stimuli that do not induce the expected emotional reaction even if consciously perceived.

 Direct and indirect measures

 Perception without awareness can be demonstrated through the comparison of direct and indirect measures of perception.
 Direct measures use responses to task definitions in accordance to the explicit instructions given to the subjects, while indirect measures use responses that are not a part of the task definition given to subjects.
 Both direct and indirect measures are displayed under comparable conditions except for the direct or indirect instruction.
 For example, in a typical Stroop test, subjects are asked to name the color of a patch of ink.
 A direct measure is accuracy—true to the instructions given to the participants.
 The popular indirect measure used in the same task is response time—subjects are not told that they are being measured for response times.

 Similarly, a direct effect is the effect of a task stimulus on the instructed response to it, and is usually measured as accuracy.
 An indirect effect is an uninstructed effect of the task stimulus on behavior, sometimes measured by including an irrelevant or distracting component in the task stimulus and measuring its effect on accuracy.
 These effects are then compared on their relative sensitivity: an indirect effect that is greater than a direct effect indicates that unconscious cognition exists.

+However, a debate was raised in the scientific literature because of the heterogeneity of paradigms to make stimuli subliminal and to assess their effectiveness: the best solution has been proposed to be a trial-by-trial assessment of each stimulus' conscious detection.
+Despite its rigorousness, this assessment can be problematic in studies comparing the brain responses to detected versus undetected stimuli, as the resulting differences could be attributed to the act of answering (e.g., pressing a button) rather than to the (un)conscious processing: in these cases, a no-report paradigm could be preferable.